Onemind-Services-LLC/cloudmydc-docs/docs/Load Balancers/NGINX/NGINX ModSecurity.md

 sidebar_position: 7
 ---

-## work todo

 ## How to Enable ModSecurity Web Application Firewall inside NGINX Server

-**[ModSecurity](https://cloudmydc.com/)** is an open-source, cross-platform web application firewall (WAF) module that helps to detect and prevent various attacks against web applications.
+**[ModSecurity](https://www.modsecurity.org/)** is an open-source, cross-platform web application firewall (WAF) module that helps to detect and prevent various attacks against web applications.
 The module can block common code injection attacks that ensures higher level of server security.
 It comes with a set of rules for cross website scripting, SQL injection, bad user agents, session hijacking, trojans, and other exploits.

 Jelastic certified NGINX stacks (application servers and load balancer) are provided with the already pre-built ModSecurity module.
 You can follow just a few steps to enable this functionality on your containers: